 The idea is you’ll build separate devices, such as a furnace or a press, which will have its inputs and outputs.
 Then you’ll connect them together with conveyor belts and you’ll have your own factory, of your very own design.
 We feel it keeps the gameplay a lot more interesting.

-For those who want a pure Transport Tycoon experience, you’ll have a choice for pre built factories already on the map, so it will be essentially the same workflow you see in Transport Tycoon.
+For those who want a pure Transport Tycoon experience, you’ll have a choice of pre built factories already on the map, so it will essentially be the same workflow you see in Transport Tycoon.

 I saw decoupled railway cars in Greenlight Trailer.
 Will there be coupling in the game?

-We definitely want to see railway coupling in the game as well as shunting works, but we are still testing it for caveats.
+We definitely want to see railway coupling in the game as well as shunting, but we are still testing it for caveats.

 What about passenger transit?

 Can I only buy preassembled trains in the game or can they also be manufactured?